 A stable branch known to work on the current mainnet all the way down stream.
 Must have passing CI at all times. |

-The goal is to always have known-working commits in the testnet
+The goal is to always have known-working commits in the testnet and mainnet branches.

 The PR workflow is as follows